 I have heard of people adding cereal but if it is a newborn baby i don’t recommend this because their body won’t be able to digest it at this time.
 You may end up with more issues then you bargained for.

 This is a common problem for babies breast fed or formula fed it comes up often.
-This will help you figure out how to get baby to sleep at night once you narrow this down if it is gas.
+This will help you figure out how to get baby to sleep once you narrow this down if it is gas.

 If you breast feed it could be certain foods that you ate causing baby to have gas and it would be a good idea to write down what you eat and find out the culprit of the gas.